 Weekend field update line: 604.983.6503

 Grass fields are open for weekend soccer play.
-Please refer to our individual field grid for detailed information.
+Please refer to our individual field grid for detailed information and directions.

 William Griffin, Sutherland, Confederation, Fen Burdett and Windsor Artificial turf fields are open for scheduled play.